 I didn’t do this with my coworker, but have done it since with another coworker, and found that it was a great way to back the person off of their position and make their guard come down.

 People really want respect and reassurance.
-Especially in a situation like mine, where the coworker is trying to supervise you or teach you something, or has something to feel threatened over, asking them for advice (even if you already have a good handle on the situation) can do the trick.
+Especially in a situation like mine, where the coworker is trying to supervise you or teach you something, or has something to prove, asking them for advice (even if you already have a good handle on the situation) can do the trick.

 For instance, if you are working on an important email going to the executives of the company, turn to your colleague and say something like “You’re good at this sort of thing – how would you phrase this email?”.

 Even better, ask them for advice over something that is more important and serious.
 Ask them how they do something – you may even pick up some knowledge that can come in handy.

 How have you dealt with a difficult coworker in the past?